m-lamonaca/programming-notes/DotNet/Unity/Collisions.md

     void Start()
     {
-        rigidbody = GetComponenet<Rigidbody>();  // get rigidbody reference
+        rigidbody = GetComponent<Rigidbody>();  // get rigidbody reference
     }

-    // FixedUpdate is calles every x seconds (not influenced by FPS instability)
+    // FixedUpdate is calls every x seconds (not influenced by FPS instability)
-    // used for physics calculations which sould be FPS independant void FixedUpdate()
+    // used for physics calculations which should be FPS independent void FixedUpdate()
     {
         Time.fixedDeltaTime;  // fixed amount of time
-        Time.timeDelta;  // if called inside FIxedUpadate() behaves like fixedDeltaTime }
+        Time.timeDelta;  // if called inside FixedUpdate() behaves like fixedDeltaTime }

     // called on box collision.
     void OnTriggerEnter(Collider triggerCollider) {

-        // detect a collison with a perticular GameObject(must have a TAG) if (triggerCollider.tag = "tag") {
+        // detect a collision with a particular GameObject(must have a TAG) if (triggerCollider.tag = "tag") {
             Destroy(triggerCollider.gameObject);  // destroy tagged item on collision
             //or